-A no claims bonus is almost certainly the biggest and best discount you can get on your insurance premium and can save you up to a whopping 75%.
+A no claims bonus is almost certainly the biggest and best discount you can get on your insurance premium and can save you up to a whopping 75% on your personal lease and business lease.
 Here, we’re going to look at exactly how they work and how you can build yours.

 What is a no claims bonus?